openvinotoolkit/openvino/inference-engine/samples/speech_sample/README.md

     -i "<path>"             Required.
 Paths to .ark files.
 Example of usage: <file1.ark,file2.ark> or <file.ark>.
     -m "<path>"             Required.
 Path to an .xml file with a trained model (required if -rg is missing).
     -o "<path>"             Optional.
 Output file name to save ark scores.
-    -l "<absolute_path>"    Required for CPU custom layers.
-Absolute path to a shared library with the kernel implementations.
     -d "<device>"           Optional.
 Specify a target device to infer on.
 CPU, GPU, MYRIAD, GNA_AUTO, GNA_HW, GNA_SW_FP32, GNA_SW_EXACT and HETERO with combination of GNA as the primary device and CPU as a secondary (e.g. HETERO:GNA,CPU) are supported.
 The list of available devices is shown below.
 The sample will look for a suitable plugin for device specified.
     -pc                     Optional.
 Enables per-layer performance report.